robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-component-versioning.md

 ---
 title: Componentes e versões do Apache Hadoop - Azure HDInsight
-description: Aprenda os componentes e as versões do Apache Hadoop no HDInsight e os níveis de serviço disponíveis nesta distribuição em nuvem da Hortonworks Data Platform.
+description: Conheça os componentes e as versões do Apache Hadoop no Azure HDInsight.
 keywords: versões do hadoop, componentes do ecossistema do hadoop, componentes do hadoop, como verificar a versão do hadoop
 author: hrasheed-msft
 ms.author: hrasheed